-- Accept admission. - Complete all of the tasks on the Graduate College Checklist for New Students (http://www.grad.illinois.edu/quick-guide). - Accept appointment, if offered. - Complete employment paperwork. - Discuss course selection with adviser and request that he or she notify Student Services that the advising hold may be removed (by e-mail to nres-ssc@illinois.edu). - Enroll in courses. - Attend the NRES Graduate Student Orientation that, typically, occurs the Friday before classes begin in August. - Complete the Annual Review of Academic Progress each spring.
+- Accept admission. - Complete all of the tasks on the Graduate College Checklist for New Students. - Accept appointment, if offered. - Complete employment paperwork. - Discuss course selection with adviser and request that he or she notify Student Services that the advising hold may be removed (by email to nres-ssc@illinois.edu). - Enroll in courses. - Attend the NRES Graduate Student Orientation that, typically, occurs the Friday before classes begin in August. - Complete the Annual Review of Academic Progress each spring.